RAAF Base Tindal (Katherine, NT) – Community Support Package

-The Australian Government has announced a $5.7 million community support package for those impacted by PFAS emanating from RAAF Base Tindal.
+On 3 December 2017, the Australian Government has announced a $5.7 million Community Support Package for people impacted by Per- and Poly-fluoroalkyl Substances (PFAS) emanating from the RAAF Base Tindal in Katherine, NT.

-As part of this community support package, the Australian Government will extend its voluntary blood testing program, epidemiological study and additional dedicated mental health and counselling services to the investigation area around RAAF Base Tindal.
+As part of this community support package, the Australian Government has extended its voluntary blood testing program, epidemiological study and additional dedicated mental health and counselling services to the investigation area around RAAF Base Tindal.

 Expanded Services in Williamtown, NSW

 On 19 November 2017, the NSW Environmental Protection Agency announced changes to the Williamtown PFAS Investigation Area, now known as the ‘Management Area’.

 Also on 19 November 2017, the Australian Government announced that is has extended its Voluntary Blood Testing Program, epidemiological study and mental health and counselling services to the expanded investigation area around RAAF Base Williamtown, NSW, in line with the Department of Defence’s updated human health risk assessment and the announcement by the NSW Environment Protection Authority.
 A media release from the Deputy Chief Medical Officer, Dr Tony Hobbs, is available on the Health media web page.

 For more information on how to access these services please see Health initiatives to address PFAS contamination.